 If you aren’t quite the thrill seeker and all this sounds like too much, feel free to just relax along the shores of the Mediterranean!

-It is generally recommended, if not required, to have a Bachelors degree and TEFL certificate for most teaching positions in European countries.
-The best thing to do is research the guidelines and requirements for securing a position teaching ESL based on the country you want to go to.
-Costs of initial set-up will vary and there are many wonderful blogs, forums and websites where you can get more cost-specific examples of ESL teachers already living abroad.
+It is generally recommended, if not required, to have a bachelor's degree and TEFL certificate for most teaching positions in European countries.
+The best thing to do is to research the guidelines and requirements for securing a position teaching ESL based on the country you want to go to.
+Costs of initial set-up will vary and there are many wonderful blogs, forums, and websites where you can get more cost-specific examples of English teachers already living abroad.